orientechnologies/orientdb-docs/internals/Network-Binary-Protocol.md

 - a map of "temporary" client-generated record ids to "real" server-provided record ids for each **created** record (not guaranteed to have the same order as the records in the request).
 - a map of **updated** record ids to update record versions.

-If the version of a created record is not `0`, then the RecordID of the created record will also appear in the list of "updated" records, along with its new version.
+If the version of a created record is not `0`, then the Record ID of the created record will also appear in the list of "updated" records, along with its new version.
 This is a [known bug](https://github.com/orientechnologies/orientdb/issues/4660).

-Look at [Optimistic Transaction](Transactions.md#wiki-Optimistic_Transaction) to know how temporary [RecordID](../datamodeling/Concepts.md#RecordID)s are managed.
+Look at [Optimistic Transaction](Transactions.md#optimistic-transaction) to know how temporary [Record ID](../datamodeling/Concepts.md#record-id)s are managed.

 The last part of response (from `count-of-collection-changes` on) refers to [RidBag](RidBag.md) management.
 Take a look at [the main page](RidBag.md) for more details.